influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

   .message('{{ .ID }}:{{ index .Fields "stat" | printf "%0.2f" }}')
 ```

-When working with floating point values in lambda expressions, it is possible to use the floor function and powers of ten to round to a less precise value.
-Note that since values are written as 64bit, this has no effect on storage.
+When working with floating point values in lambda expressions, it is also possible to use the floor function and powers of ten to round to a less precise value.
+Note that using `printf` in a string template is much faster.
+Note as well that since values are written as 64bit, this has no effect on storage.
 If this were to be used with the `InfluxDBOUt` node, for example when downsizing data, it could lead to a needless loss of information.

 **Example 22 &ndash; Rendering floating points less precise**
 ```javascript